 When you are hunting for an apartment in New York City, you may come across a listing for a condop, particularly if you are searching for sponsor co-ops.
-Condops are probably one of the most misunderstood types of NYC apartments.
-Brokers will often describe them as co-ops with condo rules but in reality they are a little more complicated.
+Condops are probably one of the most misunderstood types of NYC apartments, and while brokers often describe them as co-ops with condo rules, in reality they are a little more complicated.

 Here’s a more specific description: Condops are mixed-use co-op buildings with commercial or non-residential space on the ground floor.
 As a result, they will have multiple boards that govern the residential and commercial parts of the building separately.

-Condops were a category of housing created by owners and developers in the 1980s who wanted to get around a tax rule that said co-op buildings could not earn more than 20 percent of their income from non-residential or commercial spaces.
-If the figure went over 20 percent, the shareholders couldn’t take advantage of certain homeowners tax deductions.
+Condops are a category of housing created by owners and developers in the 1980s who wanted to get around a tax rule that capped earnings for co-op buildings from non-residential or commercial spaces at 20 percent of their income.
+If the amount went over 20 percent, the shareholders couldn’t take advantage of certain homeowners tax deductions.
 To fix that, owners and developers divided their buildings.

 First, there is a condominium board, made up of representatives from both the residential co-op unit and the commercial space.
 "That board deals with issues pertaining to the general common elements of the condominium such as exterior repairs or major plumbing repairs," Braverman says.